chochain/nanoFORTH/docs/n4_1_why.md

 > |@htmlonly <iframe width="400" height="320" src="https://www.youtube.com/embed/trmDNh41-pQ?version=3&playlist=trmDNh41-pQ&loop=1&controls=0" title="" frameborder="0" allow="autoplay; picture-in-picture" allowfullscreen></iframe> @endhtmlonly|
 <br/>

-* a bit too slow! nanoFORTH lets you redefine **xy** by "forget" it first
+* a bit too slow! nanoFORTH allows you redefine **xy** by "forget" it first
 > FGT **xy** ⏎<br>
 > : **xy** 0 FOR **red** 200 DLY **blu** 300 DLY I .
 NXT ; ⏎<br/>
->> \> so, you probably found out that **I** is the counter and . (dot) prints it,<br/>
+>> \> so, you've probably found out that **I** is the counter and . (dot) prints it,<br/>
 >> \> also, 10 0 FOR ...
-NXT is to loop 10 times, i.e. counter from 0, 1, 2, ..., 9
+NXT is to loop through 10 times, i.e. counter from 0, 1, 2, ..., 9

 * now try 20 cycles of **xy** this time
 > 20 **xy** ⏎

-* let's read analog pin 1 (photoresister value 0~1023), imagine again
+* let's read analog pin 1 (photoresister value 0~1023), assuming you have one installed
 > 1 AIN ⏎<br>
-> 258_ok
+> ⇨ 258_ok
+>> \> 258 is the value nanoFORTH read from photoresister, then place it on top of data stack

+* we don't need the value 258, let's drop it from data stack to keep it clean
+> DRP ⏎<br>
+> ⇨ ok
+>> \> 258 is gone now

 * define **lit** to read from photoresister and determine whether its value is > 200
 > : **lit** 1 AIN 200 > ; ⏎

-* execute **lit**, return value 1 on stack (FORTH's memory) if it's bright enough, 0 if not
+* execute **lit**, put value 1 on data stack (FORTH's memory) if your room is bright enough, a value 0 otherwise
 > **lit** ⏎<br>
-> 1_ok
+> ⇨ 1_ok

-* define **?Z** that turns on red or blue depends on input value on stack. unlike other languages, you can create really strange function names
+* define **?Z** that turns on red or blue depends on value on top of data stack.
 > : **?Z** IF **red** ELS **blu** THN ; ⏎
+>> \> **?Z** is our newly defined function.
+Unlike most of the other languages, you can create some really strange function names in FORTH.

-* run **?Z** which take input from stack, 1 turns on red or 0 turn on blue
+* run **?Z** which read from top of data stack, if it's 1 then turns on red LED or 0 turns on blue
 > 1 **?Z** ⏎<br>
 > 0 **?Z** ⏎

-* now we can turn on red or blue LED depends on lighting condition (try blocking the photoresister), **lit** leave 1 or 0 on stack, **?Z** takes the value and turns on red or blue
+* now we may turn on red or blue LED depending on lighting condition (try blocking the photoresister), **lit** leaves 1 or 0 on data stack, **?Z** takes the value and turns on the red or blue LED
 > **lit** **?Z** ⏎

-* define a loop, blocking the photoresister and see it toggles between blue and red LEDs.
+* define a word **xyz** to check photoresister in a loop every 1 second, turn the blue or red LED on depending on the photoresister value read
 > : **xyz** 0 FOR **lit** **?Z** 1000 DLY NXT ; ⏎<br>
-> 60 **xyz**
+> 60 **xyz** ⏎
+>> \> This runs **xyz** for a minute.
+Try blocking the photoresister to see the LED toggles.
 >> \> Can this become a trigger i.e. mouse trap or something useful?<br/>
 >> \> Make it run in an infinite loop like a web-server?
 Sure, but we will leave that detail to future chapter.<br/>
->> \> Have you notice the Pin 13 green LED is blinking at its own pace?
+>> \> Have you noticed the Pin 13 green LED is blinking at its own pace?

 * show all nanoFORTH words available, including **?Z**, **xy**, **lit**, **blu**, **red** that we've just created
 > WRD ⏎
 > ||
 > |:--|
 > |@image html nanoforth_wrd_list.png width=800px|
->> \> Only a short list of 'words', thus it does not take much to master.
+>> \> Behold!
+This is nanoFORTH in its entirety.
+It's a short list of 'words', also called vocabulary in FORTH, and should not take much to master.
 <br/>

-OK, if that captured the imaginations, we might have an idea of what nanoFORTH is trying to do.
-Remember, we do these without any compilation but, instead, "talk" directly with Arduino once nanoFORTH uploaded via the USB cable.
-The interactive nature changes the way we are so used to.
-Further more, what if we can do it via WiFi or BLE?
+OK, if that have captured the imaginations, we might have an idea of what nanoFORTH is trying to do.
+Remember that we do these without any compilation, instead, "talk" directly with Arduino once nanoFORTH uploaded via the USB cable.
+The interactive nature changes the way we are very used to on this platform.
+Imagine, what if we can do it via WiFi or BLE using our Nano?
 Look Mom!
 I can talk to the mailbox.
 No cable!

 <br/>
 <a href="page2.html">Ready to get nanoFORTH for a trial?</a><br/>